Flower7C3/wp-html-compression/readme.txt

 Combining HTML compression with cache and HTTP compression can save you a lot of bandwidth.

-With this plugin, you can compress your HTML by removing comments, new lines, carriage returns, tabs and excess spaces.
+With this plugin, you can compress your HTML by removing standard comments, new lines, carriage returns, tabs and excess spaces.
 More importantly, all this can be done without worrying about &lt;pre&gt;, &lt;textarea&gt; and &lt;script&gt; tags causing issues.

-Development of this plugin started with the intent to update **[WP-Compress-HTML](http://wordpress.org/extend/plugins/wp-compress-html/)**.
+Development of this plugin started with the intent of updating **[WP-Compress-HTML](http://wordpress.org/extend/plugins/wp-compress-html/)**.
 Although it was soon realized that to achieve what was required, the whole thing needed to be rewritten.
 Backwards compatibility with WP-Compress-HTML's compression override was also broken.

 == Installation ==